 Sustainable Alternatives To Toilet Paper

 There are many methods of using a family cloth: some prefer to wet it first before wiping.
-Once you’re finished, however, the process of cleaning it is pretty simple.
+Once you’re finished, cleaning it is pretty simple.

 - Take the day’s fabric out of the bucket and let them sit in a boiling mixture of vinegar or laundry detergent and water for an hour.
 During this time, agitating the rags with a plunger or a stick to dislodge particles is optional.